christopheradams/plug_rest/README.md

 for `PlugRest.Resource` list all of the supported REST callbacks and their default values.

+### Is it RESTful?

+PlugRest can help your Elixir application become a fluent speaker of the HTTP protocol.
+It can assist with content negotiation, and let your API reply succinctly about resource status and availability, permissions, redirects, etc. However, it will not offer you templating, advanced user authentication, web sockets, or database connections.
+It will also not help you choose an appropriate media type for your API, whether HTML or [JSON API](http://jsonapi.org/).

-Finally, it deserves mention that PlugRest is not the only library to take a resource-oriented approach to REST-based frameworks.
+PlugRest is definitely not the first or only library to take a resource-oriented approach to REST-based frameworks.
 Basho's [Webmachine](https://github.com/webmachine/webmachine) has been a stable standby for years, and inspired similar frameworks in many other programming languages.
-PlugRest's most immediate antecedent is the `cowboy_rest` module in the Cowboy webserver that currently underpins Phoenix and every other Plug-based Elixir app.
+PlugRest's most immediate antecedent is the `cowboy_rest` module in the Cowboy webserver that currently underpins Phoenix and most other Plug-based Elixir apps.

 You can use PlugRest in a standalone web app or as part of an existing Phoenix application.
 Details below!